 For a quick crop of greens only, try 'Seven Top' (45 days).
 For both turnip greens and tasty roots, plant 'Purple-Top White Globe' (5060 days), 'Royal Crown' (4555 days), or 'White Lady' (3545 days).
 A widely recommended rutabaga is 'American Purple Top' (90 days).

 Grow both in rich, loose, moist, well-drained soil.
 In the Upper and Middle South (USDA 6 and 7), plant in early spring for early summer harvest, or in summer for fall harvest.
 Elsewhere, plant in August to October for fall and winter crops.
 Feed with a liquid fertilizer after seedlings are up, then again monthly.
-Sow seeds 12 in. deep, 1 in. apart.
-Thin turnips to 26 in. apart if growing for roots, 14 in. apart for greens.
-Thin rutabagas to 58 in. apart; they need ample space for roots to reach full weight of 3 to 5 pounds.
+Sow seeds 12 inches deep, 1 inches apart.
+Thin turnips to 26 inches apart if growing for roots, 14 inches apart for greens.
+Thin rutabagas to 58 inches apart; they need ample space for roots to reach full weight of 3 to 5 pounds.
 Turnip roots grow fast and should be harvested and used as soon as they are big enough to eat, usually 4070 days after sowing.
 Rutabaga roots are ready to harvest in 90 to 120 days; they store well in the ground, and flavor improves with light frost.
 Cabbage root maggot is a pest of turnip (it is less likely to infest rutabaga); see Cabbage for control.